Control plane scaling

 Tip

-Before scaling in production, it's crucial to thoroughly test the changes in a development or test environment.
+Before scaling in production, it is crucial to thoroughly test the changes in a development or test environment.
+Make this a requirement in your project plan.

 This allows you to assess the impact on your entire infrastructure, including networking, storage, and any other systems that interact with your Nomad cluster.